swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 2. `DistributedActorSystem` library implementations, hook into the language provided cut-points, taking care of the actual message interactions, e.g. by sending messages representing remote distributed method calls over the network,
 3. `distributed actor` authors, who want to focus on getting things done, express their distributed API boundaries and communicate using them.
 They may have opinions about serialization and specifics of message handling, and should be able to configure and use the `DistributedActorSystem` of their choice to get things done.

-In general, we propose to embrace the actor style of communication for typical distributed system development, and aim to provide the necessary tools in the language, and runtime to make this a pleasant and nice default-go-to experience for developers.
+In general, we propose to embrace the actor style of communication for typical distributed system development, and aim to provide the necessary tools in the language, and runtime to make this a pleasant and nice default go-to experience for developers.

-Distributed actors may not serve *all* possible use-cases where networking is involved, but we believe a large group of applications and systems will benefit from them, as the ecosystem gains more and more `DistributedActorSystem` implementations.
+Distributed actors may not serve *all* possible use-cases where networking is involved, but we believe a large group of applications and systems will benefit from them, as the ecosystem gains mature `DistributedActorSystem` implementations.

 #### Example scenario

 In this proposal we will focus only on the runtime aspects of distributed actors and methods, i.e. what happens in order to create, send, and receive messages formed when a distributed method is called on a remote actor.
-For more details on distributed actor isolation and other compile-time checks, please refer to [SE-0336: Distributed Actor Isolation](https://github.com/ktoso/swift-evolution/blob/distributed-isolation/proposals/0336-distributed-actor-isolation.md#distributed-actor-isolation).
+For more details on distributed actor isolation and other compile-time checks, please refer to [SE-0336: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md).

 We need to pass around distributed actors in order to invoke methods on them at some later point in time.
 We need those actors to declare `distributed` methods such that we have something we can message them with, and there must be some lifecycle and registration mechanisms related to them.